In Winter's Shadow: Plot summary

 Gwynhwyfar is escorted by a number of warriors, among them Medraut and Gwynn.
 The party is intercepted by Bedwyr and his men and fighting breaks out.
-Gwynhwyfar sends Gwynn to try to stop it, but in the confusion, Bedwyr kills him by mistake.
-He then takes Gwynhwyfar with him to his homeland.
+Gwynhwyfar sends Gwynn to try to stop it, but Bedwyr kills him by mistake and takes Gwynhwyfar with him to his homeland.

 When Gwalchmai is told of his son's death, he demands justice from Arthur.
-Macsen, king of Less Britain and no friend of Arthur's, refuses to return Bedwyr and Gwynhwyfar.
-Indeed, realizing that Arthur must now fight, he persuades Bedwyr to become his military commander.
-In the ensuing war, Arthur is unable to win a decisive battle; Bedwyr knows too well how he fights.
-In one clash, Bedwyr attacks Gwalchmai, half hoping to be slain, but instead he deals his former friend a serious wound to the head.
+Macsen, king of Less Britain, persuades Bedwyr to become his military commander.

 Sickened by all that has happened, Gwynhwyfar steals away and returns to Arthur.
 He sends her back to Camlann for safety.
 But when she arrives, she is captured by Medraut.
-He had killed or imprisoned the men Arthur left to watch him and now controls the fortress.
 Gwynhwyfar escapes and begins gathering men and supplies for Arthur's return.
 When her husband hears of Medraut's revolt, he hurries back with his army.
 But Medraut has allied with King Maelgwn, and the opposing forces are nearly equal in strength.

 Gwalchmai is sent by Arthur to Gwynhwyfar, to arrange an ambush for Medraut's army.
-He dies shortly afterwards, of the wound Bedwyr inflicted; after his son was slain, he had neglected the injury, having lost the will to live.
+He dies shortly afterwards, of the wound Bedwyr inflicted.

-The ambush is only partly successful and the Battle of Camlann does not go exactly as Arthur had hoped, but he is victorious.
-However, most of his warband is killed.
+The Battle of Camlann does not go exactly as Arthur had hoped, but he is victorious.
 Arthur personally leads the final cavalry charge that breaks the rebels, but is then seen no more.

-In the aftermath, Medraut is mistakenly brought in with the rest of the wounded; Gwynhwyfar recognizes him and they converse for a short while before he dies.
-When days go by without word of Arthur, Gwynhwyfar finally admits to herself that he is dead.
-She becomes a nun in a northern abbey run by a friend.
+When days go by without word of Arthur, Gwynhwyfar becomes a nun in a northern abbey run by a friend, eventually becoming its head.

-As the years pass, she eventually becomes the head of the abbey.
-While she despairs of the ruin of all that she and Arthur had tried to build, she finds a bit of solace from an unlikely source.
 While civilization and learning ebb among the Britons, monks from Ireland arrive and build a monastery on a little island called Iona, working to accumulate and preserve knowledge.

+Reception

+Kirkus Reviews considered the novel to be subpar, stating "this weepily enervating effort doesn't fulfill the mild promise of Hawk of May (1980) and Kingdom of Summer (1981). ...
+A disappointing, dawdling conclusion; only for those already committed to the trilogy.

+However, the Historical Novel Society reviewer disagreed: "Though there are certainly elements of fantasy in Bradshaw’s retelling of this familiar tale, realism reigns supreme. ...
+Full of longing, betrayal, intrigue, and reconciliation, Gwynhwyfar’s tale is a rich, rewarding read."